What is the overall structure of my site and interfaces?

 The interface has a name and vhostname.
 The vhostname is also the url of the end-user pages.
 An example of how this looks is as follows:

 The vhostname is used by contacts to access your end-user pages.

 When submitting service requests to the Oracle B2C Service, it is important that the following details be correct for the issue being reported:

 3 - vhostname

 Each interface has a launch url.
-The launch url is used by staff accounts to access your Oracle Service Cloud console.
+The launch url is used by staff accounts to access your Oracle B2C Service console.